andylim0221/dockerized_webapp/README.md

 docker stop sample
 ```

-To remove the container, copy the container id from the terminal and run the command below:
+To remove the container, run the command below:
 ```
 docker rm sample
 ```